 Microsoft Windows Server 2003 was launched on March 28, 2003.

-Microsoft Windows Vista for corporations released on November 30, 2006.
+Microsoft Windows Vista for corporations was released on November 30, 2006.

 Vista a just a beauty.
-The most beautiful operating system from Microsoft, ever.
+The most beautiful operating system from Microsoft ever.
 Its glass theme and visual effects were wonderful, actually mesmerizing.
-Windows 7 inherited most of Vista graphical interface yet Windows 7 scores lower than Vista.
+Windows 7 inherited most of Vista’s graphical interface, yet Windows 7 scores lower than Vista.

-Vista could not become a successful OS due to bugs and lack of usability features.
-But it lead the way to the most successful Windows OS, Windows 7.
+Vista could not become a successful OS due to bugs and a lack of usability features.
+But it leads to the most successful Windows OS, Windows 7.

-Microsoft Windows Vista and Office 2007 for general public released on January 30, 2007.
+Microsoft Windows Vista and Office 2007 for the general public were released on January 30, 2007.